Manu343726/Manu343726.github.io/_posts/2014-10-19-i-hate-the-switch-statement.md

 }
 {% endhighlight %}

 You pass a value as `switch` parameter, that value is evaluated and then the program jumps to the proper case tag.
-That low-level way of explaining this, resembling assembly, is the perfect choice here since **thats exactly the behavior of the `switch`**, besides how its actually implemented (Jump tables, etc).
+That low-level way of explainning this, resembling assembly, is the perfect choice here since **that's exactly the behavior of the `switch`**, besides how its actually implemented (Jump tables, etc).

 So what's the problem with the *eval and jump* approach?
 Simple: **Think about the C `switch`  as a collection of `goto`s**.
 Each case code is not a block unless you specify it using `{}`.
 This produces some problems when defining variables in a `switch`, and the programmer should be careful and sure about what is doing.
 Also **the program does not *exit* the case code after executing its last instruction**, we should exit manually via `break`.
 Remember, there is really no case block of code, so there is no block to exit from.

 The *eval and jump* C `switch` behaves like just a couple of `goto`s to specific labels, `case`s, with all the problems explained above.
-But C programmers have been ignoring such problems since the beginning of the language because that simple approach allows us to perform **amazing and *"Oooh, I'm the coolest programmer!"* crazy hacks**.
+But C programmers have been ignoring such problems since the beginning of the language because that simple approach (Specifically, the language specification of the `switch`) allows us to perform **amazing and *"Oooh, I'm the coolest programmer!"* crazy hacks**.
 The best example of this fever, the [Duff's device](http://www.drdobbs.com/a-reusable-duff-device/184406208)

 {% highlight C %}